nclaeys/demo-bigdata-europe-talk/transform_databricks/README.md

 ### Project Configuration

-The deployment targets are centrally defined in the `targets.yaml` file at the project root level, providing a single source of truth for environment configuration across all data products in the workspace.
+The deployment targets are centrally defined in the `targets.yaml` file is in the transform_databricks directory, providing a single source of truth for environment configuration across all data products in the workspace.

 ### Asset Bundle Structure